 Following the concept of “ScrumAnd”, which is greatly explained and illustrated in the Blog of Mr. Gunther Verheyen (https://guntherverheyen.com/2013/12/19/illustrations-of-scrumand/),

 Scrum is done better when the product owner role acts as the Mini-CEO.
-The product owner is the entrepreneur, she is the owner of the business, and she assumes full functional and budgetary responsibility over the product.
-The Product Owner makes decisions on where the product is heading, whether to pivot or persevere based from validated learning.
+The product owner is the entrepreneur, she is the owner of the business, and she assumes full functional and budgetary responsibility for the product.
+The Product Owner makes decisions on where the product is heading, whether to pivot or persevere based on validated learning.

 Every Agile Team needs to know what their customers want.
 Without validated learning, Product Owners are dealing with assumptions.
 It is likely that the team will give the market something it doesn’t want.
 Product Owners must have the ability to listen to customers in order to identify wastage and eradicate it.

 The Product Owner in the Lean Startup context needs to drive the business from extreme uncertainty.
 Product Owners are not always handed with complete specifications and product backlog on a silver platter.
 Oftentimes, Product Owners need to discover these conflicting needs and wants themselves.
 Even the customers do not know what they want until they see the product in front of them.

 In the book, a startup is defined as “a human institution designed to deliver a new product or service under conditions of extreme uncertainty.”

 In uncertain conditions, general management tools will not work that well.
 There is a need to frequently change forecasts, yearly budgets, product milestones, detailed business plans as we adapt from the changes to the business environment.

 Similar to Scrum, Lean startup approach is empirical.
 It is about experimentation; testing predictions and learning what works or doesn’t.
 The Product Owner should be ready to navigate the Scrum Team in these uncertain conditions.

 Here are the learning backlog items I was able to extract from reading the book: